oddsequence/reports/Octoplace/Octoplace_report_02062023.md

 ### ABOUT ODDSEQUENCE

-OddSequence is a blockchain security team with the strong experience in researching DeFi projects and performing security audits.
+OddSequence is a blockchain security team with broad experience in researching DeFi projects and performing security audits.

 ### DISCLAMER